 But to know how dangerous these types were, the CDC would have had to know just how common pit bulls and Rottweilers were, and the author of the report seems to have no idea.
 "It is extremely unlikely that they accounted for anywhere near 60 percent of dogs in the United States during that same period," the author writes.
 Then they go out on a limb: "There appears to be a breed-specific problem with fatalities."

 But despite a "breed-specific problem" being tough to nail down due to the aforementioned labeling problem, a blogger named Merritt Clifton tried last year.
-He pulled her numbers from media reports involving different breeds attacking people.
+She pulled her numbers from media reports involving different breeds attacking people.
 In other words, these were cases where a witness or journalist probably determined whether a dog was a pit bull by eyeballing it.
-According to his report, pit bulls make up 6 percent of all dogs in Canada and the US, but pit bull attacks were the cause of 52 percent of dog-related deaths from 1982 through 2009, and 68 percent of attacks in general.
+According to her report, pit bulls make up 6 percent of all dogs in Canada and the US, but pit bull attacks were the cause of 52 percent of dog-related deaths from 1982 through 2009, and 68 percent of attacks in general.

 Strictly speaking, there might be problems with scientific rigor in this report, including that irritating label-versus-breed thing, and possible over-reporting of pit bull-related incidents.
-Still, Clifton argues in the report, "even if half of the attacks in the pit bull category were misattributed, or even if the pit bull category was split four ways, attacks by pit bulls and their closest relatives would still outnumber attacks by any other breed."
+Still, Merritt argues in the report, "even if half of the attacks in the pit bull category were misattributed, or even if the pit bull category was split four ways, attacks by pit bulls and their closest relatives would still outnumber attacks by any other breed."

 Other data-gathering on the topic is incomplete.
 In 2009 there was a very limited study of disfigured children treated for dog bite-related problems at one particular plastic surgery clinic.
 51 percent reported being attacked by pit bulls.
 "Attacks by pit bulls are associated with higher morbidity rates, higher hospital charges, and a higher risk of death than are attacks by other breeds of dogs," the report concluded.
 In 2008, however, the journal Applied Animal Behavior Science studied aggressive behaviors by giving people a questionnaire.
 It found that pit bulls were "generally more aggressive toward other dogs," but that there was no evidence for higher rates of aggression toward people.